 After that was done, Cloud asked Bugenhagen to take the Huge Materia off their hands for safe keeping, and Bugenhagen agreed to store them in his observatory.
-There, they floated around as huge Crystals, calling to mind the elemental Crystals of previous games.
+There, they floated around as huge Crystals, deliberately referencing the elemental Crystals of previous games.
 The four Huge Materia had special own powers to benefit the player, though three of them were similar.
 You might wonder which Crystal is unlocked by which sidequest, but the game doesn’t actually work like that!
 Instead, the first Huge Materia you earn is always the yellow Air Crystal, then the green Earth, then the red Fire, and only if you get all four Huge Materia do you earn the blue Water Crystal.
-The Earth, Air and Fire Crystals allow you to create “Master Materia” by going through the unbelievably tedious tasks of mastering every single regular Materia that belongs to three sets: the green Magic Materias, the yellow Command Materias and the red Summon Materias.
+The Earth, Air and Fire Crystals allow you to create “Master Materia” by going through the unbelievably tedious tasks of mastering every single regular Materia that belongs to the corresponding sets: the green Magic Materias, the yellow Command Materias and the red Summon Materias.
 This totals every single materia in the game.
 My god.
 No. No, you can’t make me.
 I refuse to even try.
 I can’t decide whether this or FFII’s Ultima was a worse… urm… “Ultima.”
 Meanwhile, the Water Materia just straight-up gives you the Bahamut ZERO Summon.
 Funnily enough, you don’t even need to get the fourth Huge Materia to get Bahamut ZERO, as the game politely moves Bahamut ZERO to Bone Village if you miss it, even though it’s happy to let some of the games’ easier missables go rot in lost corners of the game!
 Why reward the player’s failure to do a huge quest but punish the player’s minor oversights?
 Who knows!